BrokenBaySoftwareCo/es-module-preact-boilerplate/README.md

 This is a combination of React with ES6 modules and [HTML5Boilerplate](https://html5boilerplate.com/).

-## ES6 React Modules
+## React w/ ES Modules

-This setup uses these ES6 React package:
+This setup uses these ES React package:

     <https://www.npmjs.com/package/es-react>